For all Santa Barbara County Communities

 - Small Capacity Grants are available for organizations serving all regions of Santa Barbara County.

-The 2019 Small Capacity Building Grant program is now utilizing an online application.
+The Small Capacity Building Grant program utilizes an online application.
 Please follow the instructions below to access, complete and submit your application to the foundation.

 - To apply, go to www.sbfoundation.org/apply